Click a link or scroll below to read about volunteer opportunities in our:

 Foster Animal Programs

 Serve as a KITTEN or CAT, PUPPY or DOG FOSTER PARENT.
-We can't intake new animals without foster homes to welcome them.
-IAR provides all food, medical care, and extensive training for fosters families.
-Any personal pets in home must be spay/neutered, current on vaccines, and FeLV negative (cats).
+We can’t intake new animals without foster homes to welcome them.
+IAR provides all food, medical care, and extensive training for foster families.
+Any personal pets in home must be spayed/neutered, current on vaccines, and FeLV negative (cats).
 Must be willing to attend adoption events in Durham and Chapel Hill and to transport animals to our clinic facilities in Durham.

 Act as an adoption event host.
 A fun way to spend an afternoon once a month!

 Cats: Host is responsible for posting the names of the attendees on the web the week before the event, and, on the day of the event, setting up crates for the cats, ensuring that the event goes smoothly, and overseeing the clean-up afterward.

 Cat Team Crate storage and distribution – Store up to a dozen folding crates to be used at cat adoption events.
 Contact the hosts of the cat adoption events every week to see how many crates are going to be needed at the event and transport the crates to the event location sometime Saturday before 1:30 pm, and then pick up the crates between 4 and 7 pm Sunday night to store until the next event.

 Social Media Advocate – Become an advocate for one or more of our foster animals by publicizing them using Facebook, Twitter, Instagram, and other means of internet communication.
 Advocates will work closely with the animal’s foster family in an effort to increase the visibility of animals who have been in the program a long time.

 Petco Caregiver – provide care and entertainment for cats staying at adoption centers.

 Respite Caregiver for Dogs – Provide temporary care for an IAR dog while the foster parent is on away.
 This is especially needed over holidays!